uysalemre/Voice-Mail/README.md

     Send an email -> Goes to email creation page
     Go to inbox -> Goes to inbox
     Open inbox -> Goes to inbox
-    Read email with number <say a number> -> Goes to Read Email Page
+    Open email with number <say a number> -> Goes to Read Email Page

 #### *Commands That Application Understands For Email Creation Page*